Marijuana Treatment: Getting Marijuana Addiction Treatment

 Marijuana withdrawal symptoms may be over in two weeks, but changing drug-related behavior can take time during marijuana treatment.
 Therapy during marijuana treatment has been shown to decrease relapse and create long-lasting marijuana recovery.
 Common therapies found in marijuana treatment include:

 - Cognitive behavioral therapy (CBT) - designed to challenge, and ultimately change, thoughts and behaviors around marijuana use.
 Stress tolerance and other skills are also taught.

 - Motivational interviewing (MI) - focuses on creating and fostering motivation to not use marijuana during marijuana recovery.
-Successful drug screenings are rewarded with "points" the addict can trade for reward.
+Successful drug screenings are rewarded with "points" the addict can trade for a reward.